Senior Producer, The Takeaway

-Alexandra Botti is the interim senior producer for The Takeaway, where she runs daily production of the show.
+Alexandra Botti is the senior producer for The Takeaway, where she runs daily production of the show.
 She is responsible for much of the program's coverage of the #MeToo movement, and the opioid crisis.
 (She also proudly considers herself the show's ballet producer).
-Some of her favorite pieces to work on in the last year have been a story about a controversial bathroom in Washington Heights, a profile of the first woman to be a VP of production in Hollywood, and a conversation with a researcher who interviewed more than 100 rapists in New Delhi.
+Her favorite pieces to work on in her time with the show include a story about a controversial bathroom in Washington Heights, a profile of the first woman to be a VP of production in Hollywood, and a conversation with a researcher who interviewed more than 100 rapists in New Delhi.

-Before she came to WNYC, Alex worked for WAMU in Washington, D.C., where she spent three years as a senior producer for the national NPR news talk program The Diane Rehm Show.
+Before she came to WNYC, Alex worked for WAMU in Washington, D.C., where she spent three years as a producer for the national NPR news talk program The Diane Rehm Show.
 While there Alex spearheaded the creation of original Diane Rehm Show content for NPR One, hosting two-ways that looked at major news stories from surprising angles.

 Alex holds a Master's degree in Language and Communication (Sociolinguistics) from Georgetown University, and she'll happily explain to you why she thinks we need more linguists in journalism.
 She also holds a B.A. from Smith College in English Language and Literature and French Studies.
 Alex is a dual citizen of the United States and France, and grew up primarily in the Boston area.
 A lifelong dancer, she's usually teaching or taking ballet class when she's not producing radio.